tc39/proposal-temporal/docs/datetime.md

 </details>

 A `Temporal.PlainDateTime` represents a calendar date and wall-clock time, with a precision in nanoseconds, and without any time zone.

-Of the `Temporal` classes carrying human-readable time information, it is the most general and complete one.
+For use cases that require a time zone, especially using arithmetic or other derived values, consider using [`Temporal.ZonedDateTime`](./zoneddatetime.md) instead because that type automatically adjusts for Daylight Saving Time.
+A `Temporal.PlainDateTime` can be converted to a `Temporal.ZonedDateTime` using a `Temporal.TimeZone`.

 `Temporal.PlainDate`, `Temporal.PlainTime`, `Temporal.PlainYearMonth`, and `Temporal.PlainMonthDay` all carry less information and should be used when complete information is not required.

+A `Temporal.PlainDateTime` can be converted into any of the types mentioned above using conversion methods like `toZonedDateTime` or `toPlainDate`.

 "Calendar date" and "wall-clock time" refer to the concept of time as expressed in everyday usage.
-`Temporal.PlainDateTime` does not represent an exact point in time; that is what `Temporal.Instant` is for.
+`Temporal.PlainDateTime` does not represent an exact point in time; that is what exact-time types like `Temporal.ZonedDateTime` and `Temporal.Instant` are for.

-One example of when it would be appropriate to use `Temporal.PlainDateTime` and not `Temporal.Instant` is when integrating with wearable devices.
+One example of when it may be appropriate to use `Temporal.PlainDateTime` and not `Temporal.ZonedDateTime` nor `Temporal.Instant` is when integrating with wearable devices.
 FitBit, for example, always records sleep data in the user's wall-clock time, wherever they are in the world.
-Otherwise they would be recorded as sleeping at strange hours when travelling, even if their sleep rhythm was on a healthy schedule for the time zone they were in.
+Storing the time zone is not needed, and the plain (not exact) time is needed, because otherwise they would be recorded as sleeping at strange hours when travelling.

-A `Temporal.PlainDateTime` can be converted to a `Temporal.Instant` using a `Temporal.TimeZone`.
-A `Temporal.PlainDateTime` can also be converted into any of the other `Temporal` objects that carry less information, such as `Temporal.PlainDate` for the date or `Temporal.PlainTime` for the time.

 ## Constructor